Bun.serve() supports server-side WebSockets, with on-the-fly compression, TLS support, and a Bun-native publish-subscribe API.

 An API designed for speed

-- Extra memory spent on storing references to callbacks function for each connection
+- Extra memory spent on storing references to callback functions for each connection

 - Usually, people create new functions for each connection, which also means more memory